wso2/cellery-controller/README.md

 ### Building and Running

-1. Clone this repository to your $GOPATH
+1. Clone this repository to your $GOPATH and enable go module support by setting GO111MODULE=on.
+Cloning into $GOPATH is only required if you want to use code-generator.

     ```bash
+    export GO111MODULE=on
     cd $GOPATH/src/github.com/cellery-io/
     git clone https://github.com/cellery-io/mesh-controller.git
     cd mesh-controller